-Truck accidents are some of the most devastating motor vehicle accidents on the roads today according to a truck accident lawyer in Santa Monica, CA from Cohen Legal.
+Truck accidents are some of the most devastating motor vehicle accidents on the roads today according to a truck accident lawyer from Cohen Legal.
 These large vehicles can cause serious damage to other vehicles, as well as injuries to those involved.
 If you have been injured in a truck accident, it is important to understand the types of injuries you can suffer and how you may be able to get compensation.

 Traumatic Brain Injuries

 Traumatic Brain Injuries (TBIs) are some of the most serious injuries a person can suffer in a truck accident.
 These injuries occur when there is a sudden jolt or blow to the head.
 This trauma can cause a range of physical, cognitive, and emotional symptoms that can last for months or even years.
 The symptoms of TBIs can vary depending on the severity and location of the injury.
 Common symptoms include headaches, dizziness, confusion, memory problems, difficulty concentrating, loss of coordination, blurred vision, fatigue, depression, and anxiety.
 In more severe cases, victims may experience seizures, paralysis, coma, or even death.

 Spinal Cord Damage

 Spinal cord damage is a serious injury that can result from truck accidents.
 These injuries can cause long-term physical, psychological and emotional distress.
 This type of injury is especially common when the spine or back is compressed or stretched beyond its normal range of motion.
 The effects of spinal cord damage may include partial or complete paralysis, loss of feeling and sensation, loss of bowel and bladder control, and chronic pain.